Masai, Johor

-Masai is an area in Pasir Gudang, Johor Bahru District, Johor, Malaysia, and is the oldest neighbourhood of Johor Bahru town.
-It is located 25 kilometres from the Johor Bahru city centre.
-Masai is located on route J10 which leads to Kong Kong, a fishing village along Johor River.
-The main access roads to Masai are Jalan Masai Lama (J10) and Pasir Gudang Highway (Federal Route 17).
+Masai is an area in Pasir Gudang, Johor Bahru District, Johor, Malaysia, and is the oldest neighbourhood of the city of Johor Bahru.
+It is located 25 km (15.53 mi) from the Johor Bahru city centre.
+Masai is located on Jalan Masai Lama (Johor state route J10) which leads to Kong Kong, a fishing village along Johor River.
+It is also accessible via the Pasir Gudang Highway.

 Many pre-war buildings are still well preserved.
 Masai, like many of the towns in the Johor Bahru district, catered to the rural population of farmers and rubber plantation workers throughout the early and mid 20th century.

 History

 Masai has gone through vigorous development which has transformed the town into one of the most populous towns in Johor.
 The Masai Chinese Primary School now has more than 5000 pupils.
-Shops include Today's, Yos Saver Store, Kip-Mart and Tesco.

 Bandar Seri Alam is the business centre for Masai, with Maybank, Public Bank, Bank Simpanan Nasional and Bank Rakyat and hotels.

-The Masai Main Street, Jalan Masai Lama, is the main road connecting Johor Bahru to towns at the east side of Masai such as Kota Masai, Kong Kong and Pasir Gudang.
+Jalan Masai Lama is the main road connecting Johor Bahru to towns to the east of Masai such as Kota Masai, Kong Kong and Pasir Gudang.

 Meanwhile, Masai is also the name of the district, Masai District with post code of 81750, where the town is situated.
 Masai district is consist of Masai town, Bandar Seri Alam, Taman Rinting, Kota Puteri, Plentong, Permas Jaya and others.
 Due to location, Tanjung Langsat industrial area is quite near to Pasir Gudang, so it's categorized as Pasir Gudang district.
 However, the weird thing for Tanjung Langsat village is that the village is categorized as Masai district due to historical development.

+Crime rates are notably high in the area since the 1970s due to high unemployment rates and relatively under-development in the town since the 1980s.